-g.
-Figures Seven and Eight: These charts show vertical and horizontal views of continuous tear-drop patterns from 1500 feet with TAS as the only variable.
+5. Figures Seven and Bight: These charts show vertical and horizontal views of continuous tear-drop patterns from 1500 feet with TAS as the only variable.

 h.
-Figure Nine: This chart shows resultant wings level inbound legs if the system is maintained at 1.75 NM.
+Figure time: This chart shows resultant wings level inbound legs if the system is maintained at 1.75 NM.